All students have access to FREE meals during the 21/22 school year.

 Nutrition Services is committed to providing a nutritious meal for district children each and every day.
-For parents, the program offers a convenient method of providing a nutritionally balanced lunch at the lowest possible price.
-For schools, the program enhances children's learning abilities by contributing to their physical and mental well-being.
+The program enhances children's learning abilities by contributing to their physical and mental well-being.
 Studies have shown that children whose nutritional needs are met have fewer attendance and discipline problems and are more attentive in class.

 A La Carte Program

 Adams 12 Nutrition Services believes in the “All Foods Fit” philosophy and that all foods can fit into an overall healthy diet.
 In order to meet the many food philosophies of a diverse district population, we provide an a la carte program K-12.
 A la carte includes various snacks and beverages that meet Federal Smart Snacks in Schools Guidelines and a comprehensive list of these items can be found here (Disclaimer: Program sites only contain a limited variety of the comprehensive list and this selection varies by site).
-These items have also been evaluated through our Go, Slow, Whoa nutrition education system (K-8th Grade) to make the healthy choice the easy choice.
 Additionally, extra servings of our healthy entrée and side items are available for purchase a la carte.

 We also understand that every family that we serve has different needs, so we want to ensure that we put the power of choice in our parents’ hands.
 Parents have the ability to limit a la carte purchases by reaching out to their school kitchen and putting in a request.

 *Adams 12 Five Star Schools does not manage the meal program at any of our Charter Schools including, Prospect Ridge Academy, Westgate Community School, New America School, and Stargate School.
 For information on their meal benefits, please contact the school directly.